Division of Family and Economic Security, Bureau of Working Families

 25%**

-Past due child support payments that accrued during months when the parent(s) in the W-2 Group was subject to child support assignment*
+Past due child support payments that accrued during months when the parent(s) in the W-2 Group were subject to child support assignment.*

 75%